Dockerbound-Immortal/Mongo-Nginx-Gateway-Microservice-Template/README.md

 Microservice template with separate Client and API served via an Nginx gateway.

+# Usage

+To utilise this template pull this repository, then cd into the API and Client and pull those subsequent repositories.
+You should then be able to build the containers using `docker-compose`.

+If you do not have `Docker` set up you can instal `Docker` [here](https://www.docker.com/).

+command: `docker-compose up --build -d`
 # Nginx Gateway

 Using Nginx as a gateway offers a few advantages.
 It allows us to hide our internal application network from the user via a reverse-proxy.
 This means,